WATCH THIS SPACE FOR

 are given a statement, typically an evaluative statement of some kind ("I

-was shocked by the destruction wrought by Hurricane Ike"), then asked to
+was shocked by the destruction wrought by Hurricane Katrina"), then asked

 Researchers love Likert scales because they can be completed very rapidly